Nike-Inc/aws-scale/readme.md

 github page to make any feature requests!
 Below are some of my next targets:

 * Add Kinesis stream scaling.
-* Add a AutoScale group minimum instance update option.
-If set, this would allow the resource to also update the minimum number of instances allowed in the ASG before attempting to scale the ASG to that number.
-This could be useful because most Cloud Formation templates may have a minimum above zero (which would make sense for production ASGs but in test you may want to completely shut it down overnight).
 * Add scale progress mode.
 This allows you to scale a set of resources while aws-scale polls each resource and notifies you when all resources are finished scaling (and therefore ready for you to work on).